The Predatory New Guinea Flatworm Is In North Carolina: Here’s What To Know

 New Guinea flatworms have no local predators that we know of.
 Once they’ve settled into a new environment, eradicating them is “basically impossible,” according to Bertone.

-If you spot a New Guinea flatworm in your backyard, you can pour boiling water on it to kill it, but it won’t do much to stop the species’ spread.
+If you spot a New Guinea flatworm in your backyard, you can kill it in a bucket of soapy water or container of alcohol, but it won’t do much to stop the species’ spread.